Q: We would like our 80-year-old grandmother to come to the USA and live with us so we can take care of her. How do we get health insurance for her?

 But your grandmother obviously hasn’t been paying into the system.
 What’s more, Medicare regulations stipulate that she needs to have been lawfully admitted for permanent residence and have resided continually in the country for five years before she’s eligible to enroll.

 Then, upon becoming eligible after five years, she’d still have pay for the Part A and Part B premium since she wouldn’t have the Social Security work credits.
-Part A and Part B premiums added up to $557.50 per month in 2010.
+Part A and Part B premiums added up to $511.90 per month in 2015.

 A 1996 welfare reform law stipulates that immigrants must have five years of legal U.S. residency to become eligible for federal benefits such as Medicaid.
 The good news is that some states decided to not adhere strictly to that rule, and they provide coverage through state dollars for those who meet specified income standards.

-Immigrants will find no shortage of links to special “inbound-immigrant” policies by doing a simple Web search such as “immigrant health insurance” or “health insurance options for immigrants.”
+In addition to standard individual health insurance, immigrants will find no shortage of links to special “inbound-immigrant” policies by doing a simple Web search such as “immigrant health insurance” or “health insurance options for immigrants.”